laurencedawson/sync-for-reddit/README.md

 	- Selftext preview text size (seems to be different in the list than comments)

 ### Cards
 	- Hook up the new inline video player for cards
+	- Add the new pinned posts header

 ### Settings
 	- Update the toolbar colour